We still have some chicks available that will be in later this spring!

-So, without further ado here is the list of chicks we will be carrying this year along with their expected week of arrival:
+So, without further ado here is the list of chicks that are still available along with their expected week of arrival:

 White Leghorns – Week of April 24th